philippEder/carmenquartett/README.md

-# CarmenQuartett — Angular scaffold
+# CarmenQuartett

-This is a lightweight Angular application scaffold for the CarmenQuartett website.
+This is a Angular application for the Carmen Quartett website.
-It uses a simple responsive layout inspired by the design and layout of the reference site.

 ## How to run locally